-In 2020, another judgment from the Administrative Court was also made in a case concerning a Cameroonian national in 2020.
+In 2020, another judgment from the Administrative Court was also made in a case concerning a Cameroonian national.
 The Cameroonian national crossed the Slovenian border in August 2019 with the intention of applying for asylum in Slovenia.
 The applicant claimed that he had expressed the intention of applying for international protection several times while in the police procedure.
 The police did not register his intention and did not refer him to the preliminary procedure.
 Instead, he was taken to the Croatian border and returned to Croatia on the basis of the readmission agreement.
 The Croatian police then returned him to Bosnia and Herzegovina.
 The Administrative Court found that the police had violated the prohibition of non-refoulement, the prohibition of collective expulsion, and the right to access the asylum procedure by returning the applicant to Croatia on the basis of the readmission agreement.
 It also decided that Slovenia should allow the applicant to enter the territory and apply for international protection, and that the applicant should be paid 5,000 euros in compensation.
 The decision was annulled by the Supreme Court and returned to the Administrative Court.
 In the new procedure, the Administrative Court decided again that the Slovenian authorities had violated the prohibition of non-refoulment, the prohibition of collective expulsion and the applicant’s right to access the asylum procedure.
-The Ministry of the Interior appealed the decision again and in the new procedure the Supreme Court confirmed the decision of the Administrative Court which thus became final.
+The Ministry of Interior appealed the decision again and in the new procedure the Supreme Court confirmed the decision of the Administrative Court which thus became final.

 PIC did not detect any systematic physical or psychological violence conducted by the Slovenian national authorities or acts that amounted to disrespectful or insulting treatment.